alertlogic/alertlogic-sdk-python/docs/index.rst

 The Alert Logic SDK for Python documentation
 ============================================

-The Alert Logic SDK for Python enables developers to manage Aler Logic services.
+The Alert Logic SDK for Python enables developers to manage Alert Logic services.
 It provides an easy to consume interface.

 .. toctree::